-By all rights — especially now, with newspapers desperately tinkering with content, design and size — the Day Book should be celebrated as one of the great, if doomed, experiments in daily journalism.
+By: Mark Fitzgerald By all rights -- especially now, with newspapers desperately tinkering with content, design and size -- the Day Book should be celebrated as one of the great, if doomed, experiments in daily journalism.
 Instead, newspaper history textbooks have forgotten E.W.
-Scripps’ quixotic attempt to make a success of a Chicago daily newspaper that not only refused to run advertising, but also regularly picked fights with the owners of department stores and supermarkets whose ads kept other papers in business.
+Scripps' quixotic attempt to make a success of a Chicago daily newspaper that not only refused to run advertising, but also regularly picked fights with the owners of department stores and supermarkets whose ads kept other papers in business.

 Duane Stoltzfus, a former New York Times copy editor who chairs the communications department at Goshen College in Indiana, tells the fascinating history of the Day Book in a new book from University of Illinois Press: "Freedom from Advertising: E.W.
 Scripps's Chicago Experiment."

 During its brief life from 1911 to 1917, the Day Book was unlike any other newspaper in America.
 About the size of a tabloid and priced at a penny, the paper targeted and championed the working class.
 It set up shop in a part of town far from Chicago's downtown Loop and tried to build its circulation neighborhood by neighborhood.